blacklightpy/vaultofknowledge/Religion.md

 The reason for this is that, people often spend their entire lifetimes puzzling over metaphysical questions.
 But for many other people, there are funerals to conduct, sorrows to comfort, weddings to conduct and so on.

 As Hegel says, "Religion is for everybody - Philosophy is not for everybody".
-Which is true, because most people are on track to pursue a professional career to make a comfort
+Which is true, because most people are on track to pursue a professional career to make a comfortable living, and have no time to deal with metaphysics.

+Everyone can understand the picture presented by religion.
+It is a shorthand, because it has a key role to play in societies.